Barcelona - the world's best football city is written by Jens Skovgaard Andersen.

 Montjuïc also has a number of other Olympic facilities; including a swimming stadium with possibly the best views of the city, and there is generally good reason to take the trip up and enjoy the view - and possibly the sunset - of the city and the surrounding mountains.

-A trip to Barcelona on foot
+Barcelona on foot

 On your trip to Barcelona, you will find art and culture both outdoors and indoors, and whether you are looking for unique architecture, classical art, beach life or modern cultural offerings, you will find it here.

-The red and whites from Girona FC have done well in their first season in La Liga, and the atmosphere in the city is high when they play - especially against the big clubs.
+The red and whites from Girona FC did well in their first season in La Liga, and the atmosphere in the city is high when they play - especially against the big clubs.
 Girona is an obvious destination for a day trip from Barcelona, and you can catch the train from Barcelona Sants Station, which is close to Plaça Espanya.
 The train ride takes about an hour.

 Spanish football is some of the best in the world, and in Barcelona you will find the cream of the crop.
 The experiences are waiting for you in the world's best football city.